Ratactac/Hackintosh-i5-5675C-GA-H97N-WIFI/README.md

 ## OpenCore 1.0.0  - Kext Updated July 2024

 This is my own clean EFI for H97N-Wifi created by zero, and for my Broadwell Cpu.
-Not for Haswell.
+Not ready for Haswell.
+Adapt method is explain below.
 Fully working for my condition.
 I have following the Elite Guide, and Dortania.
 It includes some features below.
 Use it responsibly.
-Change Graphics if you have haswell CPU.
 Add your own Smbios close of your build ( CPU, iGPU).
 Usb map is ok.

 ## macOS: 12.0.0 - Smbios 16,2 (i5-5675R same to my 5675C CPU)
 Dual boots Windows 11 and macOS Monterney.